mulllhausen/btc-inquisitor/README.md

 DESCRIPTION
 ----------

 Command line tool for interrogating cryptocurrency blockchains.
 File unit_tests.sh contains lots of examples of how to use this tool.
+Note that this tool does not download cryptocurrency blockchains - you must do this elsewhere (eg install and run bitcoind).

 WARNINGS
 ----------